lirmm/waves-core/docs/dev_doc/waves_dev_doc.rst

 .. hint::
-    WAVES-core allow override for a single service / submission template, following naming convention for templates, simply create a new template in your templates subdir 'waves/override/' (service_app_name is the app_short_code defined in BO for the service):
+    WAVES-core allows override for a single service / submission template, following naming convention for templates, simply create a new template in your templates subdir 'waves/override/' (service_app_name is the app_short_code defined in BO for the service):

     * For service: service_[service_app_name]_detail.html